civboot/civboot/README.md

 # Civboot: a civilizational bootstrapper

+_What I cannot create, I do not understand_ - on the blackboard of Richard P.
+Feynman at the time of his death.

+_Everything should be made as simple as possible, but no simpler._ -- Albert Einstein

 This is the repository for Civboot: a Civilizational Bootstrapper.
 It's purpose is to act as a version-controlled wiki for all efforts related to Civboot.